MARCOpo1o/Chasing-Star-app/README.md

-root GET        /           main_pages#home   (default URL, shows the homepage with a interactive calendar) locations GET   /location   locations#index   (lists all the locations we have) mapS GET        /maps       maps#index        (shows all the map page)
+root GET        /           main_pages#home   (default URL, shows the homepage with a interactive calendar) locations GET   /location   locations#index   (lists all the locations we have) mapS GET        /maps       maps#index        (shows all the map page) login GET       /login      session#new       (log in page) signup GET      /signup     user#new          (sign up page) users GET       /users      users#index       (displays all the users for admin users only) user GET        /users/:id  users#show        (display a specific user's profile and posts) edit_user  GET       /users/:id/edit  users#edit   (edit the users) logout  DELETE  /logout     sessions#destroy   (logs out the current user) new_user_post GET    /users/:user_id/posts/new  posts#new   (a page where users can post) explore GET    /explore     main_pages#explore  (will implement in the future, a page where you can see the other users' posts)

 ## Trello link